 Adrenaline, and looking after ourselves

-Going through a disaster takes a toll on all of us and coping is not always easy.
+Going through a disaster or a big shock takes a toll on all of us and coping is not always easy.
 Good mental health helps us carry on and deal with all that life throws at us.

 During earthquakes and other scary or surprising events, our brains react chemically – releasing adrenaline.

 This response is our natural alarm system – our body telling us to be alert and ready for action.
 It's there to help us, but afterwards we can feel shaky, queasy or on-edge, and it can make it hard for us to concentrate.
 It can also result in strong emotional responses such as anger or crying.